MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Experiment and results

 \subsubsection{Results on the BUSI dataset}

 In addition to echocardiography data, we also conducted comparison experiments on the breast ultrasound dataset BUSI, with the results presented in Table~\ref{tab:BUSI}.
-Among the existing approaches, the Gated CRF method continued to exhibit the best performance, achieving a Dice score of 71.39\%, significantly outperforming the baseline method pCE.
-Our proposed method, however, surpassed the Gated CRF by a notable margin, attaining a Dice score of 74.62\%, which represented a 3.23\% improvement over Gated CRF and further narrowed the gap towards the fully supervised upper bound of 77.91\%.
+Among the existing approaches, the DMSPS method exhibited the best performance, achieving a Dice score of 71.75\%, significantly outperforming the baseline method pCE.
+Our proposed method, however, surpassed the DMSPS by a notable margin, attaining a Dice score of 74.07\%, which represented a 2.32\% improvement over DMSPS and further narrowed the gap towards the fully supervised upper bound of 77.91\%.
 Our method exhibited the most significant improvement on this dataset among the four, indicating a certain advantage in breast lesion detection.

-All segmentation results are visualized in Fig.~\ref{fig:BUSI}.
+All segmentation results are visualized in Figure~\ref{fig:BUSI}.
 We selected a representative set of images and their corresponding segmentation outcomes, encompassing lesions of varying morphologies and sizes, for presentation.
 The lesions in the first row of images were relatively small, posing challenges for some methods that tended to falsely segment similar regions as lesions, leading to false positives, while others may fail to fully segment the lesions, resulting in false negatives.
-The lower boundary of the lesion in the second row of images is indistinct (as indicated by the red arrow), posing difficulties even for human eyes to discern, thereby hindering some methods from accurately segmenting the boundary.
-The lesion in the fourth row of images comprises multiple adjacent lesions, a relatively rare occurrence in the dataset.
-Consequently, most methods struggled to accurately capture its morphological characteristics.
-Furthermore, the large size of this lesion necessitates a model's ability to comprehend global information.
-While our approach did not achieve perfection, it outperformed existing methods.
-Additionally, from the visualization results, it is evident that the pCE and USTM methods segmented a relatively higher number of false positive lesions in some images of this dataset, which is inferior to our approach.
+In the second row, the lesion is small and blends with the background in brightness, making it difficult to discern.
+Most methods deviated in segmentation, while our approach accurately identified the lesion's location.
+Furthermore, some lesions are large in size, posing challenges for most methods to achieve complete segmentation.
+Our approach succeeds by leveraging the model's ability to comprehend global information.
+Additionally, the visualization results reveal that the pCE and USTM methods produce relatively more false-negative lesions in some images of this dataset, increasing the risk of missed diagnoses.